-The view?
-One side of the view was not that much different from halfway up the hill.
+And the view?
+Well, one side of the view was not that much different from halfway up the hill.

 But the thing about being at the top, is that you have a vantage of all around.
-You get to see all sides, and see how they merge into a single landscape.
+You get to view all sides, and see how they merge into a single, unbroken landscape.
+The big picture.

 And you can’t get this perspective, unless you are prepared to toil through some difficult, boring, stressful, sometimes risky bits, with not much more than trust in the story told by those who had gone before you.